Vap0r1ze/vpc-shiki/README.md

 # Shiki Codeblocks
-A powercord plugin for rendering codeblocks with shiki, with theming support!
+A [replugged](https://github.com/replugged-org/replugged) plugin for rendering codeblocks with shiki, with theming support!

 ### Theming Preview